 Seattle Oral Cancer Screening

-Dr. Okamura performs a visual oral cancer screening with every dental exam.
+Dr. Wilson performs a visual oral cancer screening with every dental exam.
 If we see anything that could potentially be problematic, we will refer you to a specialist so that you can receive immediate, expert care.
 Your oral cancer screening is a key part of your dental exam, and one that many patients may not know is regularly performed.
 By gaining the confirmation that your mouth is lesion-free, you'll be able to get back to daily life with a renewed sense of health and comfort.
 We want every one of our patients to be aware of their oral health level, and prepared to take steps to maintain that well-being.

 Staying in Touch with Your Oral Health